Timothy0324/Timothy0324/README.md

 </p>

 🎓 MS in Marketing Science & Business Analytics @ University of Pittsburgh
-📊 Passionate about data-driven decision making, optimization, and sustainability
-📦 Currently building a portfolio of analytics & strategy projects
-💬 Always open to connect on data, tech, or hip-hop music!
+📊 Data and marketing analyst with experience in optimization, predictive modeling, and digital performance reporting 🧠 Passionate about turning messy data into clear insights that support business growth and strategic decisions 💬 Let’s connect if you’re working on data, tech, healthcare, or hip-hop music!

 ---